mantidproject/mantid/docs/source/release/v3.12.0/reflectometry.rst

     putting new features at the top of the section, followed by improvements, followed by bug fixes.

 - The *BraggAngle* property of :ref:`algm-LoadILLReflectometry` now works as expected: the detector will be rotated such that the reflected peak will be at twice *BraggAngle*.
+- Two new boxes have been added to the settings tab of the ISIS Reflectometry interface, 'ReductionType' and 'SummationType' which are passed to the corresponding parameters of :ref:`algm-ReflectometryReductionOneAuto`.

 :ref:`Release 3.12.0 <v3.12.0>`